nitrictech/docs/docs/resources-overview.md

 ### ✅ Re-use declarations for shared resources

-When many functions share a resource its helpful to re-use resource declaration like any other variable in your code.
+When many functions share a resource it's helpful to re-use resource declaration like any other variable in your code.

 For example: